LuccaHellriegel/ClayMemory/README.md

 ### Mouse controls

 - Selecting in the PDF (and letting the left mouse-button go) triggers the Extraction-UI for creating flash cards
+  - Known issue: text selection behavior in Chrome is (generally?) weird, Firefox is fine
 - Right-click in a card text-field while having something selected (see Current Selection-Overlay) triggers the Extraction-UI for the river
   - It could not be the same as in the PDF, because in the text you might want to select for other reasons than just extraction